 Pro V&V will be utilizing third party testing during the performance of hardware testing.
-All hardware testing will be performed at the TÜV SÜD Canada Inc. facility located in Ontario, Canada.
-All testing will be witnessed on-site by Pro V&V personnel, with the exception of Temperature Power Variation in which Pro V&V qualified staff will execute all testing at the TÜV SÜD Canada Inc. facility.
+All testing will be witnessed by Pro V&V personnel at the third party test site with the exception of Temperature Power Variation in which Pro V&V qualified staff will execute all testing at the third party facility.